jaotienoo-sketch/ML-INCREMENTAL-LEARNING/README.md

 <h1 align="center">Machine Learning: Incremental Learning</h1>
 <p>This repository consists of implementation and experiments that models hybrid machine learning algorithms using <code>K- Nearest Neighbor (KNN)</code> based <strong>incremental and concept drift</strong> techniques and aspects that informs the future discussions of new approaches towards integrating algorithms for forecasting and prediction.</p>

+<h3 style="text-align:left"><span>Modelling the KNN classification distance measure</span></h3>
+<p dir="ltr">In ideal circumstances, KNN works by finding distances between intersection of data by selecting
+(𝑘) which is closest to the intersection point then votes for most frequent for classification or verge the distances in regression.</p>

+<p dir="ltr">KNN is implemented by;</p>

 <ul>
 <li> Selecting (𝑘) neighbors</li>
 <li> Computing the (𝑘) number of neighbors (Euclidean distance)</li>